HortonworksUniversity/Security_Labs/README.md

 # Lab 2

-### Use case
+### Review use case

-Customer has an existing cluster which they would like you to secure for them
+Use case: Customer has an existing cluster which they would like you to secure for them

 - Current setup:
   - The customer has multiple organizational groups (i.e. sales, hr, legal) which contain business users (sales1, hr1, legal1 etc) and hadoopadmin